Augmented Superfield Approach to Nilpotent Symmetries in the Modified Version of 2D Proca Theory: Nilpotent (anti-)BRST symmetries: geometrical superfield formalism

-We wrap up this subsection with the remark that it is the strength of the superfield approach to BRST formalism that we have obtained various expressions for the (anti-) BRST charges in the language of (anti-)BRST symmetry transformations.
+We wish to make a final remark that it is the strength of the superfield approach to BRST formalism that we have obtained various expressions for the (anti-)BRST charges in the language of (anti-)BRST symmetry transformations.
 Some of the results are completely {\it novel} as, to the best of our knowledge, these expressions have not been pointed out in the literature.
 In fact, these new expressions are responsible, with the help of mapping in (14), to establish the nilpotency and absolute anticommutativity of the (anti-)BRST symmetries (and corresponding charges) within the framework of superfield formalism.
-For instance, the relationship, given in (38), demonstrate that the nilpotency property and absolute anticommutativity property are intertwined.
+For instance, the relationships, given in (38), demonstrate that the nilpotency property and absolute anticommutativity property (of $s_{(a)b}$ and $Q_{(a)b}$) are intertwined together.

-\section{(Anti-)co-BRST Symmetries: Superfield Approach}
+\section{(Anti-)co-BRST symmetries: superfield approach}

 In this section, first of all, we discuss about the dual-gauge transformations for the gauge-fixed Lagrangian densities and show that a particular kind of restriction must be imposed on the dual-gauge parameter if we wish to maintain the dual-gauge symmetry in the theory.
 Then, we derive the off-shell nilpotent and absolutely anticommuting (anti-)co-BRST symmetry transformations by exploiting the strength of dual-HC (DHC) and dual-GIR (DGIR).
 After this, we prove the (anti-)co-BRST invariance of the Lagrangian densities within the framework of superfield formalism.
-Finally, we capture the (anti-)co-BRST invariance of the conserved charges, their nilpotency and absolute anticommutativity within the ambit of the superfield approach to BRST formalism.
+Finally, we capture the (anti-)co-BRST invariance of the conserved charges, their nilpotency and absolute anticommutativity within the ambit of the augmented version of superfield approach to BRST formalism.